adiabatic/king-kong/README.markdown

 This layout is maintained in [Ukelele][uke] for the OS X layout, and the [Microsoft Keyboard Layout Creator 1.4][msklc] for the Windows version.

+## History

+### January 2017

+- Moved .Low (and .Llan) to L, swapping with .Tea on ;.
+I kept pressing L when I wanted .Low.
+- Moved .Pea to P, swapping with .Vie on [.
+I kept pressing P when I wanted .Pea.
+- Moved .Ax, .Exam, .Llan, and .Loch to sensible places on the option key.
+- Added Ergodox variant.

 ## Shameless Plugs

 Prefer to type in [Shavian][] instead?
 Have a look at [King Shaw][ks].